hpsim/OGL/README.md

 OGL solver support the same syntax as the default *OpenFOAM* solver.
 Thus, to use a `CG` solver you can simply replace `PCG` by `GKOCG`.
 In order to run either with *CUDA*, *HIP*, or *OMP* support set the `executor` to `cuda`, `hip`, or `omp` in the  `system/fvSolution` dictionary.

-Currently the following solver are supported
+Currently, the following solver are supported

 * CG with and without block Jacobi preconditioner
 * BiCGStab